qpsolvers/qpbenchmark/README.md

 Here are some known areas of improvement for this benchmark:

 - [Cold start only:](https://github.com/qpsolvers/qpbenchmark/issues/101) we don't evaluate warm-start performance for now.
 - [CPU thermal throttling:](https://github.com/qpsolvers/qpbenchmark/issues/88) the benchmark currently does not check the status of CPU thermal throttling.
-Adding this feature is a [good way to start contributing](https://github.com/qpsolvers/qpbenchmark/labels/good%20first%20issue) to the benchmark.
+    - Adding this feature is a good way to [start contributing](https://github.com/qpsolvers/qpbenchmark/labels/good%20first%20issue) to the benchmark.

 Check out the issue tracker for ongoing works and future improvements.

 ## Installation

-The recommended process is to install the benchmark and all solvers in an isolated environment using ``conda``:
+We recommend installing the benchmark and all solvers in an isolated environment using ``conda``:

 ```console
 conda env create -f environment.yaml